 McClain, a talented former first-round pick of the Raiders, has battled off-the-field demons for years.
 The Cowboys gambled on him after the Raiders gave up on him and, for a period, that gamble paid off.
-After years away from the game, the juice is no longer worth the squeeze for the Cowboys.
-At least, not until he’s able to get back on the right track.
+After years away from the game, the Cowboys decided that he was not worth the trouble and we didn’t hear much about him during the 2019 season.

 In 2014, the Cowboys acquired McClain via trade and used him in 13 games.
 He finished that season with 81 tackles, one sack, and one forced fumble.
 After that, he was hit with his first – but not last – NFL suspension.
 In 2015, he was limited to just eleven games, though he still tallied 80 tackles and a pair of sacks.